karnage-keo/aws-ai-practitioner-study-notes/README.md

 # Table of content

 ## Cloud computing and AI - Overview
-1. Cloud computing overview
+1. Introduction to AI
+2. Introduction to Cloud Computering
-2. Setting up an AWS account
+3. Setting up an AWS account
-3. AWS Console - Quick guide
+4. AWS Console - Quick guide
 3. Setting up budgets
 4. What is GenAI?
 5. GenAI concepts